 Consequences for Non-Payment | If I do not receive payment by August 14, 2017, I will have no choice but to file a claim in small claims court for the amount due and owing, $2500, as well as any reasonable costs allowed by law. |

-Sample Demand Letter for Payment
+Demand Letter for Payment Sample

 Be sure to send a demand for payment using a method that allows you to obtain proof of receipt.
 This can be return service requested, certified mail, or through a signature program offered by a private delivery service.

-Demand for Payment Letter Frequently Asked Questions
+Frequently Asked Questions

 Do I need to have the demand for payment notarized?

-No. A demand for payment does not need to be notarized.
+No, a demand for payment does not need to be notarized.
 However, if you file a claim in court, you may be required to swear to the truth of the allegations you make about the facts of your case.
-Consequently, just as with an affidavit, you should limit your demand for payment to facts.
-Your demand may later be admitted into evidence in a court of law.

 You can negotiate payment or stand firm on your original conditions.
 Only you can decide which course of action is best for you.
 In any event, make sure to document this exchange in writing.